igorwaw/web-advent/content/2016/15-timing/index.md

 Even though the solution was fast, I wasn't satisfied with it.
 Sure, for all practical purposes it was OK, but AoC is about learning and having fun.
 I wanted something better.

 It was obvious there was no need to check all steps one by one.
-I made a following thought experiment: let's choose the largest disk, say it has 17 positions.
+I made the following thought experiment: let's choose the largest disk, say it has 17 positions.
 Find when it's properly aligned.
 Then from this point, increment time by 17 instead of one and check if other disks aligned.
 At some point one of them is aligned, say it has 3 positions.
 Next time they are both aligned the same way, is